BYU-CS-260-Winter-2019/lab5/tutorials/part5.md

 ## Results

 You should now be able to register a user.
+You can visit `localhost:8080/register` to see the Register component.

 ![registration form](/screenshots/bad-registration.png)